boggedbrush/Vibe/README.md

 An interactive tool for applying, reviewing, and managing incremental code patches in your projects that also integrates AI-driven patch generation via conversational prompts.
 Leveraging the Vibe Patches specification, this tool provides a streamlined UI for generating, previewing, and committing code changes.

+Coding with AI can be fun, rewarding, and profitable, but it can also be frustrating and time consuming.
+This tool aims to bridge this between time, before AI takes over all programming tasks, but providing you with the tools you need to code in confidence knowing that you can revert any changes that break your code, as well as remove common frustrations of dealing with larger code bases when the AI becomes reluctant to provide the whole code.
+This minimizes required AI output while enabling a robust patching system that is robust to white space differences that plague the traditional patch system.

 ## Features

 - **Apply Vibe Patches**: Seamlessly apply `add_function`, `add_method`, `add_class`, and `add_block` patches to your source files.